Confluence dark mode: what you need to know

 Easily preview macros against dark and light backgrounds with Content Formatting Macros

-If you need a little help, say hello to Content Formatting Macros for Confluence, the complete macro toolkit for making user-friendly content.
-It's easy to ensure macros look great on every screen with just a click in the macro editor - just switch between the moon and sun icons to get an easy preview, with no need to publish the page first.
+If you need a little help, meet Content Formatting Macros for Confluence, your ultimate Confluence sidekick.
+Content Formatting Macros includes plenty of macros to make your pages more structured and engaging.
+It’s even easy to make sure macros look great on every screen - just switch between the moon and sun icons to get an easy preview, with no need to publish the page first.

 Start creating better content for every screen.